-This is a day-time only train.
-It runs year-round.
+This is a daytime-only train.

 No dining service aboard this train.

-The Flåm Railway is one of the world’s steepest railway lines on normal gauge.
 The gradient is 55/1000 on almost 80% of the line–– a gradient of one in eighteen.
 The twisting tunnels that spiral in and out of the mountain are manifestations of the most daring engineering in Norwegian railway history.